 (01) We heard something on the news about the fourth building.
 What’s going on?The museum held a ceremonial groundbreaking for the fourth building on June 3, 2014.
-Construction is expected to begin mid-July.
+Construction began in mid-July 2014.
 The construction contract for the museum's fourth building was awarded on Dec.
 2, 2013, to Turner Construction Co. of Washington, D.C. by the U.S. Army Corps of Engineers, Louisville District.

 The 224,000 square foot, climate-controlled fourth building will allow dedicated gallery space to present the Air Force's past, present and future in space and the opportunity to consolidate the presidential and research and development aircraft, currently located on the controlled-access portion of Wright-Patterson AFB, to the museum's main campus.
 In addition, the building will house aircraft such as the C-141C Hanoi Taxi and the C-130E, which are currently outdoors, as part of the Global Reach Gallery.